 Like all medicines the COVID-19 vaccine will need to have high levels of quality, safety and efficacy.
 Quality is inbuilt into the manufacturing process, while safety and efficacy are measured during clinical trials.
 Safety looks at the side effects of the vaccine and efficacy looks at how well the vaccine protects against COVID-19.
 While there will always be a risk of side effects, the aim is to get a vaccine which gives excellent protection while having as few potential side effects as possible.

 The Government has announced the order in which Irish people will be vaccinated as part of phased roll-out.

 Further details on these groups are available here.

 How will the vaccine be distributed?

 The vaccine will be distributed in hospitals and healthcare facilities, nursing homes, mass vaccination centres, GP surgeries and pharmacies.
-Fortune’s Pharmacy will be involved later on in the vaccination programme as part of the mass ramp-up and open access stages of the roll-out.
 We will be vaccinating people aged up to 69 years.
 Persons aged 70 years and older will be vaccinated by their GP.